 The WCU Museum of Anthropology and Archaeology is a small, but dynamic teaching museum in which students co-curate insightful exhibits based on the Department of Anthropology and Sociology’s archaeological, ethnographic, primatological, historical, and artistic collections.
-Our collections span the globe and range from the prehistoric to modern, with a particular focus on the Americas, Rwanda, and Europe.
+Our collections range from the prehistoric to modern, and span the globe with a focus on the Americas, East Africa, Southeast Asia, and Europe.

 Hours of Operation

 We are open Monday – Friday, 9:00 am – 4:30 p.m. during the academic year.